-6.11.C.11 Horizontal Eight (Optional Manoeuvre)
+6.11C.11 Horizontal Eight (Optional Manoeuvre)

 The model approaches in a straight and horizontal flight on a line that runs parallel to the judge line, then flies a 90° curve away from this line, followed by a 360° circle in the opposite direction.
 A 270° curve in the original flight direction ends the figure on the original flight line.

-The intersection, the center of the figure, must be perpendicular to the entry line and on the centerline of the 12 meter line.
-This is at least 5 meters above the ground.
+The intersection, the centre of the figure, must be perpendicular to the entry line and on the centerline of the 12 metre line.
+This is at least 5 metres above the ground.